Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality

 Laser beams are modeled as Gaussian beams \cite{saleh2019fundamentalsa}.
 Each beam is configured with power $P_0$ watts (W).
 The intensity of a propagating Gaussian beam is given by

-where $\Phi_0$ is the intensity at the center of the beam at the beam waist, $y$ is the radial distance from the beam's center and $W(z)$ is the beam radius at distance $z$ from the beam waist and $W_0$ is the beam waist radius.
+where $\Phi_0$ is the intensity at the center of the beam at the beam waist, $y$ is the radial distance from the beam's center, $W(z)$ is the beam radius at distance $z$ from the beam waist, and $W_0$ is the beam waist radius.
 Here, the peak intensity $\Phi_0$ and the beam radius $W(z)$ are modeled as

 where $z_\mathrm{R}$ is the Rayleigh range of the beam.
-The data in LISLs is transmitted using an intensity-modulation and direct-detection scheme, e.g., ON-OFF keying (OOK).
-While the closed-form expression for the channel capacity cannot be derived, the lower bounds on the capacity have been studied.
+Data over LISLs are transmitted using an intensity-modulation and direct-detection scheme, e.g., ON-OFF keying (OOK).
+While the closed-form expression for the channel capacity cannot be derived, lower bounds on the capacity have been studied.
 Specifically, given $y$ and $z$, the channel capacity of the LISL is lower bounded as \cite{farid2007outage,lapidoth2009capacity,chaaban2022capacity}